Surge functions as PET model input

 Essentially, the sum of surge function and its integral functions consists of an exponential and surge function.
 The exponential function has been commonly added to gamma variate function to account for the recirculation, for example in [13N]NH4+ and [15O]H2O studies (Golish et al., 2001; Lüdemann et al., 2006), and in MRI (Parker et al., 2006).
 Long acquisition time with DCE-MRI causes significant renal clearance of contrast agent, which can be taken into account with yet another exponential term (Duan et al., 2017).
-These formulations resemble the exponential input function with a pair of repeated eigenvalues which is based on a compartmentalized model of tracer behaviour in the circulatory system (“Model 2” by Feng et al. 1993a and 1993b).
+These formulations resemble the exponential input function with a pair of repeated eigenvalues which is based on a compartmentalized model of radiopharmaceutical behaviour in the circulatory system (“Model 2” by Feng et al. 1993a and 1993b).

 Gamma variate function with a recirculation term can be fitted to input curves and TTACs using fit_gvar.